kellymclaughlin/yars/README.md

 Description
 -----------

-Yeref provides a means to use the high performance Erlang webserver [Yaws] [] to serve rack applications in the same vein as Phusion Passenger.
+Yars provides a means to use the high performance Erlang webserver [Yaws] [] to serve rack applications in the same vein as Phusion Passenger.
 The main goals of this project are performance and simplicity.
-Yeref strives to be simple to install, configure, and use so developers can spend more time writing applications.
+Yars strives to be simple to install, configure, and use so developers can spend more time writing applications.